 While you can customize your rental lease agreement with additional clauses (e.g., specifying which and how many, if any, pets are allowed in apartments), your lease must always conform to state laws.
 Check-in with any rent control ordinances, occupancy rules, anti-discrimination laws and health and safety codes that may affect your property.
 Including a clause that violates state law could nullify the document, which is not something any landlord wants!

-For this reason, it is crucial that any lease agreement you use — whether it’s a 12-month lease or a residential rental agreement that’s month to month — be vetted by professionals for legal accuracy and completeness.
+For this reason, it is crucial that any lease agreement you use — whether it’s a 12-month lease or a residential rental agreement that’s a month to month lease — be vetted by professionals for legal accuracy and completeness.

 Other common lease terms include subletting clauses, provisions for property damage or the security deposit, and landlord or tenant improvements.